The parts of the body of a woman which a suitor is permitted to look at when proposing for marriage

 اذا خطب احدکم المراة فان استطاع فان ینظر منها الی ما یدعوه الی نکاحها فلیفعل (مسند احمد، ٣/٣٣٤)

-“When one of you proposes to a woman for marriage, then if he is able to look at those (parts of) woman which induces one towards nikah, he should do so.”
+“When one of you proposes to a woman for marriage, then if he is able to look at those (parts and aspects of) woman which induces one towards nikah, he should do so.”
 (Musnad Ahmad).

-When a man considers proposing to a woman, Islamic guidelines acknowledge the importance of physical attraction in a potential spouse.
-He is allowed to look at a woman's zeenah to assess this attraction.
-The zeenah includes her hair, facial features, body shape, and curves.
-The purpose is to determine if there's a natural level of attraction that could contribute to a fulfilling marriage.
-It's important to note that some scholars, like Allama Ibn Abidin, permits a suitor to look at a potential wife with desire or shahwah.
-This signifies that experiencing a degree of physical attraction while looking is not considered sinful in the context of marriage proposal.
+In Islamic jurisprudence, when a man contemplates proposing marriage, the importance of physical attraction to a potential spouse is duly recognized.
+To facilitate this crucial aspect of compatibility, Islamic guidelines permit him to observe a woman's zeenah (adornment or beauty) for the purpose of assessing physical attraction.
+This zeenah encompasses various aspects of her appearance, including her hair, facial features, overall body shape, and breasts.
+The underlying purpose of this allowance is to enable the prospective groom to determine if there is a natural and mutual physical attraction that could contribute to a fulfilling and harmonious marital relationship.
+It is important to note that some scholars, such as Allama Ibn Abidin, have expressed the opinion that it is permissible for a suitor to look at a potential wife with desire (shahwah).
+This signifies that experiencing a degree of physical attraction or even arousal during this observation is not considered sinful within the specific context of a marriage proposal, as it is understood to be a natural human response in this situation.

 According to Hanbali scholars like Ibn Qudaamah , Ibn al-Qayyim al-Jawziyyah , Ibn Hajar etc, the suitor is permitted to see what one can see of a Mahram woman i.e. her hair, face, neck, chest, calves etc. Jarir ibn ‘Abdullah said concerning his wife, “(Before marriage) I used to hide under a tree to see her.”
 This anecdote highlights the practice of seeking a glimpse beyond the immediate public sphere, suggesting a level of visual interaction beyond just the face and hands was considered acceptable in the context of pre-marital evaluation.